-- ▶ Find out from structural or construction engineer: - Foundation (baseplate) execution and load capacity. - Fastening elements for wall bracket, ceiling mounting. - Safeguard fan against tipping by suitable means. - Immediately following completion of mounting work, remove all braces, supports, etc.
+- ▶ Confirm the design and load capacity of the foundation and fastening elements with a structural or civil engineer. - ▶ Safeguard fan against tipping by suitable means. - Immediately following completion of mounting work, remove all braces, supports, etc.

 AWARNING Risk of injury due to escape or inflow of a conveyed medium with the ability to cause adverse health effects